didier-durand/AgentEvolver/docs/guidelines/task_manager.md

       "description": "A directory in a file system.", "attrs": {
         "name": "The name of the directory.",
-        "parent": "The parent directory of the directory.", },
+        "parent": "The parent directory of the directory."
+      },
       "opts": [
-        {
-          "name": "create",
-          "description": "Create a new directory."
-        },
-        {
-          "name": "delete",
-          "description": "Delete a directory."
-        },
-        {
-          "name": "list",
-          "description": "List the contents of a directory."
+        { "name": "create", "description": "Create a new directory." }, { "name": "delete", "description": "Delete a directory." }, { "name": "list", "description": "List the contents of a directory." }
-        }
       ]
     }
   ],